MaryHal/dmenu-suite/README.md

 Menu Suite
 ==========

 This is a collection of shell scripts that interface with either [dmenu](http://tools.suckless.org/dmenu/) or [fzf](https://github.com/junegunn/fzf).
+There are also an experimental perl rewrite in the `perl` directory.

 Everyone's *nix setups are different.
 As such, these scripts fit my personal use case; it's not guaranteed to fit yours.